1- Easy approach to steel beams and types of buckling.

 Beams and girders may be part of the main Skeleton frames.
 Composite action between beams and slabs, slabs

-transfer loads to beams, then beams transfer the load to the girders.
+Transfer loads to the beams, then the beams transfer the load to the girders.

-Girders are main beams supported by Columns.
+Girders are the main beams supported by Columns.
 The secondary beams are called joists.

 What is the difference between steel beams and steel girders?